-An applicant who is subject to 212(e) - and who has not fulfilled the two-year foreign residence requirement must meet all requirements for change of status, including approval of the Form I-612, Application for Waiver of the Foreign Residence Requirement, before the request for change of status may be approved.
-If the J-1 exchange applicant has not fulfilled the two-year foreign residence requirement and does not have a waiver of 212(e) prior to the filing of the Form I-129, he or she cannot change status.
+An applicant who is subject to 212(e) - and who has not fulfilled the two-year foreign residence requirement - must meet all requirements for change of status, including approval of the Form I-612, Application for Waiver of the Foreign Residence Requirement, before you may approve the request for change of status.
+If the J-1 exchange applicant has not fulfilled the two-year foreign residence requirement and does not have a waiver of 212(e) prior to the filing of the Form I-129, they cannot change status.
 Sec 212(e) of the Act; 8 CFR 248.2.